cuttlebelle/cuttlebelle/README.md

 cuttlebelle --watch
 ```

 This command will first build your pages and then watch for changes in any of them.

-It will dutifully only build the absolute minimum of pages once it detects
+It will dutifully only build the absolute minimum of pages once it detects a change somewhere.
+It is so eager to only build those pages that it thinks are
-a change somewhere.
-It is so eager to only build those pages that it thinks are relevant that it misses sometimes.
-In cases where you add content from the
+relevant that it misses sometimes.
+In cases where you add content from the `_pages` prop in one of your layouts for instance.
+I have added a new and somewhat
-`_sites` prop in one of your layouts for instance.
-I have added a new and somewhat genius trick to catch cases like that.
+genius trick to catch cases like that.

 **Introducing the _double save_** <sup>TM</sup>

 If you feel like the watch may have missed a page and you don’t want to leave your editor to complain about it to the watch, just save your file twice quickly
 like a double click.
 The watch will detect the _double save_<sup>TM</sup> and generate all pages for you again.

 #### No generator